 - 1. WHEN AUTHORIZED.
 The managers may grant variances from the literal provisions of these Rules.
 A variance shall only be granted when in harmony with the general purpose and intent of the Rules in cases where strict enforcement of the Rules will cause undue hardship, and when the terms of the variance are consistent with the District's water resources management plan and Minnesota Statutes, chapter 103D. - 2.
 HARDSHIP.
 "Hardship" as used in connection with the granting of a variance means the land in question cannot be put to a reasonable use if used under the conditions allowed by these Rules; the plight of the applicant is due to circumstances unique to the land and not created by the applicant; and the variance, if granted, will not adversely affect the essential character of the locality and other adjacent land.
 Economic considerations alone shall not constitute a hardship if a reasonable use for the land exists under the terms of these Rules.
-Conditions may be imposed in the granting of a variance to insure compliance and to protect adjacent land and the public health and general welfare of the District. - 3.
+Conditions may be imposed in the granting of a variance to ensure compliance and to protect adjacent land and the public health and general welfare of the District. - 3.
 PROCEDURE.
 An application for a variance shall describe the practical difficulty or particular hardship claimed as the basis for the variance.
-The application shall be accompanied with such surveys, plans, data and other information as may be required by the managers to consider the application. - 4.
+The application shall be accompanied with such surveys, plans, data, and other information as may be required by the managers to consider the application. - 4.
 TERM.
-A variance shall expire one year after it is granted, unless used by the applicant within the one-year period. - 5.
-VIOLATION: A violation of any condition imposed in the granting of a variance shall be a violation of these Rules and shall automatically terminate the variance.
+A variance is valid for the term of the permit. - 5.
+VIOLATION: A violation of any condition imposed in the granting of a variance shall be a violation of these Rules and the variance may be subject to termination.